---

 ## What Each Tool Actually Is

-**AWS Instance Scheduler** is a reference solution that AWS publishes as a CloudFormation template.
-It deploys a Lambda function, a DynamoDB table for schedule definitions, EventBridge rules, and a CloudWatch dashboard.
-You tag your EC2 and RDS instances with a schedule name, and the Lambda stops and starts them based on the schedule.
+**AWS Instance Scheduler** is a reference solution that AWS ships as a CloudFormation template.
+Deploy it and you get a Lambda function, a DynamoDB table holding your schedule definitions, EventBridge rules, and a CloudWatch dashboard.
+You tag each EC2 and RDS instance with a schedule name, and the Lambda stops and starts them accordingly.

-**ParkMyAWS** is a managed SaaS that connects to your AWS account via IAM role.
-You pick resources in a web UI, set schedules in a web UI, and it runs the schedules from our infrastructure.
-Nothing is deployed in your account except the IAM role.
+**ParkMyAWS** is managed SaaS.
+It connects to your AWS account through an IAM role, you pick resources and set schedules in a web UI, and the schedules run from our infrastructure.
+The only thing that ever lands in your account is the IAM role.

 ## Feature Comparison